-Some medications can be used to help you quit smoking.
+Some medications can help you quit smoking.
 They work to lessen cravings.
-One option is nicotine-replacement therapy via patches, gums, lozenges, nasal sprays, or inhalers.
-These things provide nicotine without the other chemicals.
-This allows you to defeat the addiction in a slow and methodic manner.
+One option is nicotine replacement therapy via patches, gums, lozenges, nasal sprays, or inhalers.
+These options provide nicotine without the other chemicals found in tobacco.
+They allow you to defeat the addiction in a slow and methodical manner.

-Non-nicotine options include antidepressants that work to increase dopamine production in order to improve mood.
+Non-nicotine options include antidepressants.
+These work to increase dopamine production to improve your mood.

-Whether you choose an in-person support group or a virtual one, there are many groups that can teach you coping skills, help you work through your addiction, and offer you the support of fellowship with other people facing the same challenges you are.
+Whether you choose an in-person support group or a virtual one, support groups can teach you coping skills, help you work through your addiction, and offer you fellowship with other people facing the same challenges as you.

-Addicted tobacco users who attempt to stop using nicotine products will undergo withdrawal.
-Effects of nicotine withdrawal include irritability, anxiety, and physical symptoms such as headaches and fatigue.
+Addicted tobacco users who stop using nicotine products will face withdrawal.
+Effects of nicotine withdrawal include irritability, anxiety, and physical symptoms, such as headaches and fatigue.

-The first week will be the worst for withdrawal symptoms and each passing day will get easier.
-Even when withdrawal symptoms have subsided, sudden cravings are common.
+The first week will be the worst for withdrawal symptoms, but each passing day will get easier.
+Even when withdrawal symptoms have subsided, though, sudden cravings are common.
 Learning discipline is vital for these situations.